-- What?
+- The what?
 Santa Catalina is a lively neighborhood in Palma de Mallorca, Spain, known for its mix of historic charm and modern Mediterranean living.
 Once a fishing district, it’s now one of the most sought-after urban areas on the island.

-- Where?
+- The where?
 It sits just west of Palma’s Old Town, between the city center and the seafront promenade (Paseo Marítimo).
 You can walk to nearly everything — cafes, shops, beaches, and nightlife.

-- Who?
+- The who?
 A blend of locals, expats, creatives, and digital nomads who value lifestyle and community.
 You’ll hear multiple languages and meet people from all over Europe.

-- Why?
+- The why?
 Because it offers the best of both worlds: relaxed island living with city convenience.
 It’s safe, walkable, and full of life — ideal for food lovers, professionals, and families wanting a vibrant yet authentic environment.

-- How?
+- The how?
 Days start with coffee at the market, afternoons by the sea, and evenings filled with good food and conversation.
 Santa Catalina delivers an easy, social lifestyle with access to Palma’s best amenities.

 Welcome to Santa Catalina Palma, the vibrant and trendy heart of Palma de Mallorca.
 This neighborhood is a captivating mix of history, culture, and modern energy, all set against the stunning backdrop of the Mediterranean Sea.
 Once a humble fishing village, it has transformed into the city’s go-to destination for food, fun, and nighttime drinks.
 If you’re looking to experience the authentic yet trendy side of Palma, this is the perfect spot.